halderavik/ACBC_API/API.md

 ### Data Structure Compatibility

-The API is backward-compatible with legacy data structures:
+The API is now fully backward-compatible with legacy data structures:
 - **Old Structure**: Single concept stored as dictionary
 - **New Structure**: List of concepts with IDs and attributes
-- **Automatic Conversion**: Old data is automatically converted to new format
+- **Automatic Conversion**: ✅ **FIXED** - Old data is automatically converted to new format
+- **Seamless Operation**: Both old and new sessions work without any issues

 ### Performance Issues